pithymaxim/teaching/Rscraps/logging/readme.md

 R doesn't have any innate ways to make a Stata-style log (that is, capturing the comments, commands, and output).
 Here are two ways to do it.

 **Warning for RStudio users**: By default it indents the `.Rmd` code when you copy and paste it.
-The solution is to uncheck this box.
+The solution is to uncheck [Auto-indent code after paste](https://raw.githubusercontent.com/pithymaxim/teaching/main/Rscraps/logging/uncheck.png) in Tools > Global Options.

 ## 1. R Markdown ##